 Guide Tip: Catch More Steelhead

 I use 1 to 3-man pontoon-style boats that range from under 30 pounds to about 130 pounds, which enable me to get far away from the crowd or get me into sections of the river that flow through private property where nobody else can fish.

 You can do this easily and cheaply and I will tell you how.

-Some years I will spend 100 days on the water during the fall months and only see about 10 anglers in the sections that we fish.
-Doing this has been the reason why many of my clients will experience 10 to 50 steelhead a day when other anglers in the public sections are only catching a few.
+Some years I will spend 100 days on the water during the fall months and only see about 10 anglers in the sections where we fish, while other areas will be shoulder-to-shoulder crowded.

 To see how I do this and all the ways to do it easily with 1 or 2 anglers and to see the best boats for this, check out my page on River Boats For More Fish.